Cosylab/autoparamDriver/docs/source/miscellania.rst

 ..
 ..
 SPDX-License-Identifier: MIT

+.. _miscellania:

 Topics of interest
 ==================

 Strings vs. arrays
 ------------------

-Strings in asyn have two faces.
+Strings in ``asyn`` have two faces.
 When reading and writing data, they behave like arrays.
 For that reason, ``autoparamDriver`` represents them with :cpp:class:`Autoparam::Octet`, which derives from :cpp:class:`Autoparam::Array\<char>`.
 However, unlike arrays, they are represented by ``asynPortDriver`` parameters.
 This means that they are